ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 ### Brain extraction

 Similar to human neuroimage processing, brain extraction is a crucial preprocessing step for accurate brain mapping.
-Within ANTsXNet, we have created several deep learning networks for brain extraction for several image modalities (e.g., T1, FLAIR, fractional anisotropy).
-Similarly, for the developmental brain atlas work [@Kronman:2023aa] we developed similar functionality for mouse brains of different modalities and developmental age.
-All networks use a conventional U-net architecture [@Falk:2019aa].
-Whereas T2-weighted brain extraction is volumetric-based for both isotropic and anisotropic data, coronal and sagittal networks are available for both E13.5 and E15.5 data.
-In ANTsPyNet, this functionality is available in the program ``antspynet.mouse_brain_extraction(...)``.
+We developed similar functionality for T2-weighted mouse brains.
+This network uses a conventional U-net architecture [@Falk:2019aa] and, in ANTsPyNet, this functionality is available in the program ``antspynet.mouse_brain_extraction(...)``.
 For the two-shot T2-weighted brain extraction network, two brain templates were generated along with their masks.
-One of the templates was generated from orthogonal multi-plane, high resolution data [@Reshetnikov2021] synthesized isotropic volumetric data using the B-spline fitting algorithm [@Tustison:2006aa].
+One of the templates was generated from orthogonal multi-plane, high resolution data [@Reshetnikov2021] which were combined to synthesize isotropic volumetric data using the B-spline fitting algorithm [@Tustison:2006aa].
 This algorithm is encapsulated in ``ants.fit_bspline_object_to_scattered_data(...)`` where the input is the set of voxel intensity values and associated physical location.
-Since each point can be assigned a confidence weight, we use the the normalized gradient value to more heavily weight edge regions.
-Although both template/mask pairs are available in the GitHub repository associated with this work, the synthesize volumetric B-spline T2-weighted pair is available within ANTsXNet through the
+Since each point can be assigned a confidence weight, we use the normalized gradient value to more heavily weight edge regions.
+Although both template/mask pairs are available in the GitHub repository associated with this work, the synthesized volumetric B-spline T2-weighted pair is available within ANTsXNet through the
 calls: